Homemade Lemon Marmalade

 Sugar tends to foam a lot when it cooks, so make sure you use a large saucepan for this recipe, or you'll risk it boiling over.

-How to Store Homemade Lemon Marmalade
+How to Use Homemade Lemon Marmalade

 You can store your homemade marmalade for up to a month in the refrigerator.
 Use clean jars and lids for storage, and use a dry, clean spoon every time to use the marmalade.